Abstract

 Consistent metrics across all versions:

-We execute each benchmark three times – taking the median value ensures stability.
+We run each benchmark three times and take the median value to ensure stability.

 III.
 TYPO3 v13 LTS: Evolutionary Improvements